Seven Rivers of Northern Namibia

 - Ugab River

-Arrive at your own time at the Kunene River Lodge.
-Try to arrive early so that you have the rest of the day at leisure to enjoy the setting and beautiful environment … it is a true Paradise.
+Arrive in your own time at the Kunene River Lodge.
+Try to arrive early to ensure that you have time at leisure to enjoy the setting and beautiful environment … it is a true paradise.

-19:00 Meet your guides over dinner and discuss the routing and what to expect over the next few of days.
+18:00 Meet your guides over dinner and discuss the routing and what to expect over the next few days.

 O/N Camping at Kunene River Lodge (dinner)